Rhymlore/htcondor-web/experimental/ospool/byoc/index.md

 If you have an allocation for time on the Anvil, Stampede2, Bridges-2, or Expanse systems, you can use the `htcondor` command line tool on `login04.osgconnect.net` or `login05.osgconnect.net` to run jobs there.
-In order to get started, you'll need an account on the HPC site, with the ability to log in to the site via the command line.
+In order to get started, you'll need an account on the HPC system, with the ability to log in to the system via the command line.
 You will also need a job that will run on one of the listed systems.
 (You can download an [example job](example_job) for testing.)